 Do you need to paint large area?
 Then you will probably be better with a compressor with a tank.
 Small area?
 Paint on body?
 (You are going to need a compressor with very low air pressure, a regulator)Nails?
 Spray cars?
 Or even spray food coloring?

 Are you planning to spray on plastic models in the evening time when your kids are in the room next to you trying to go asleep?
-Is your wife watching TV in the next room?
+Is your wife or room mate watching TV in the next room?
 In that case, believe me, you should consider buying a silent compressor.
 This will help you greatly not having your wife giving out hell to you and your room-mate not asking you to live the house!

 How long are you going to spray continuously for your project?